The further you move in the sales organization you begin to realize that you have less impact on driving sales.

 - Debrief with your sales managers on their field visits.

-I would be happy to talk to you about how a coaching culture can help you maximise your sales.
+I would be happy to talk to you about how a coaching culture can help you maximize your sales.

 Just Stirring it Up.